 Abraham and Moses

 God has not left Adam and Eve in despair.
-Panel two begins, in the lower left-hand comer, with the protoevangel, the promise of the coming deliverer who will crush the serpent’s head with his heel.
+Panel two begins, in the lower left-hand corner, with the protoevangel, the promise of the coming deliverer who will crush the serpent’s head with his heel.
 This section of the window also contains several allusions to God’s covenant promises.
 Dominating the panel are two major figures from the Old Testament, Abraham and Moses.
 Abraham gazes into the heavens at the stars, reference to God’s promise that his offspring shall be innumerable.
 Moses is shown with the two tables of the law, stipulations for the covenant.
 Surrounding these men we see, from lower right, Noah’s Ark with the covenantal rainbow around it, the parting of the Red Sea, the Ark of the Covenant, the symbol of God’s presence with the Israelites, and the smoking pot, reference to the covenant-sealing ceremony between God and His people.

 David and the Prophets